trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-Let's call this function at the end of the `init()` function, so each time the wallet is connected, we will retrieve the list of items owned by that wallet.
+Call this function at the end of the `init()` function, so each time the wallet is connected, we will retrieve the list of items owned by that wallet.

 ```diff
   async init() {